JanssenProject/jans/docs/admin/integration/casa.md

 4. You will be prompted:
 `Install Casa [Y/n]:`.
 Select `y`

 5. At the end of the installation you will be presented with a URL to access the Casa portal.

-### Uninstalling Casa
-Execute `python3 flex_setup.py -remove casa`
+6. You can use this URL and log into the portal using administrator credentials that you created during the Janssen Server installation.

 ***